NuGet/Home/accepted/2023/owner-author-pmui.md

 #### Resource: `'OwnerDetailsUriTemplate'`

-Introduce a template to the NuGet Server API for building URLs for details about an owner.
+Introduce a template, `OwnerDetailsUriTemplate`, to the NuGet Server API for building URLs for details about an owner.

-`OwnerDetailsUriTemplate`, Similar to [Package details URL template](https://learn.microsoft.com/en-us/nuget/api/package-details-template-resource), the template will allow clients to link to details (eg, a profile page) on the package source.
+Similar to [Package details URL template](https://learn.microsoft.com/en-us/nuget/api/package-details-template-resource), the template will allow clients to link to details (eg, a profile page) on the package source.

 #### NuGet Client SDK